davewalker60/pmdup/pages/booking-las-arenas.md

 For 2026, the official camp is currently scheduled for Fri Feb 13 to Thu Feb 19, though there is a chance the dates could shift by a day to Thu Feb 12 to Web Feb 18.
 Start and end times on those days, as well as pre- and post-camp dancing the days before and after, are all TBD at this time.
 Stay tuned...

-We have again booked the entire 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 11 check in to Sat Feb 21 check out) and reserved several rooms for additional nights before and after.
+We have again booked nearly the entire 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 11 check in to Sat Feb 21 check out) and reserved several rooms for additional nights before and after.
 We must eventually release the unbooked additional rooms back to the hotel, so the sooner you know your dates, the better chance a room will be available for you.

-**PLEASE READ CAREFULLY:**<br>
+<span style="color:red">**PLEASE READ CAREFULLY:**</span><br>
 **We've already paid the hefty deposit required to block off our dates for next year.
 In the unlikely event that the courts decide to transfer control of the hotel back to the original owner, there is a slim chance that we might not be able to recover the deposit money, even though we've been reassured/guaranteed in writing that it is 100% secure.**

 **What we are asking of you is to share in that slight risk.
-To that end, we are asking each camp participant to send a $100 USD deposit by April 10, 2025 to reserve your stay and prioritize your room preference.
+To that end, we are asking each camp participant to send a $100 USD deposit by April 14, 2025 to reserve your stay and prioritize your room preference.
 Your deposit is non-refundable if the unlikely scenario described above comes to fruition or if you cancel of your own accord.**

 If you are not interested in participating or can only attend camp for part of the time, you can wait and see if rooms are still available closer to camp time and/or check out our [Lodging Options](lodging-options.md) web page for many other places we know of to stay in Puerto Morelos (and book a cancellable reservation early, as prices tend to skyrocket close to retreat time.)

-**To be part of the first round of room selection, you must complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form and send your deposit by April 10, 2025.**
+**To be part of the first round of room selection, you must complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form and send your deposit by April 14, 2025.**

+The form includes some questions to help shape how to best honor everyone's room preferences.
+We've already had twice as many informal requests for beachside rooms as the number of rooms available, so we need to do something different about the selection process this year.
+Please don't panic!
+The questions are not a "majority wins" vote, but rather, intended to capture the thoughts of our community and give your voice a chance to be heard.
+Thank you for your cooperation! :-)

 ### Hotel Las Arenas Pricing